-Members also discussed proposed changes to the Associate Members of IAHA category that would be tabled with support from the membership at the 2021 Annual General Meeting.
+Members also discussed proposed changes to IAHA's Associate Member category that would be tabled with support from the membership at the 2021 Annual General Meeting.

 Finally, IAHA Members leant their support for the development of a wholly owned Northern Territory subsidiary of IAHA, IAHA NT Workforce Development Ltd, to advance the aims of IAHA and run IAHA operations in Northern Australia.
 The development of a subsidiary organisations is a formalisation of IAHA's existing relationships and footprint within the NT and provides strategic opportunities for IAHA to further our work.
 This new company was registered in June 2021.